zakvarty/reading_record/README.md

 2. Dune - Frank Herbert
 3. How to make the world add up: Ten rules for thinking differently about numbers - Tim Harford
 4. The Thursday murder club - Richard Osman
-5. The testaments - Margaret Atwood
+5. The Testaments - Margaret Atwood
+6. Conversations with friends - Sally Rooney
+7. The dice man - Luke Rhinehart
+8. Introduction to statistical modelling of extreme values - Stuart Coles
+9. Stories of the law and how it is borken - The Secret Barrister
+10. College Science Teaching - Terry McGlynn
+11. In the dream house - Carmen Maria Machado
-6. ...
+12. ...

 ## 2019-2020: